This article describes the visitor ID attribute and how to use it.

-Identifying your visitors is a critical step in leveraging the power of AudienceStream.
-When certain qualifying visitor events occur, such as a user registering or completing a purchase, there is an opportunity to identify that visitor using an event attribute such as
+Identifying your visitors is a critical step in making full use of Tealium AudienceStream CDP.
+When certain qualifying visitor events occur, such as a user registering or completing a purchase, there is an opportunity to uniquely identify that visitor using an event attribute such as

 Visitor stitching is disabled by default.
 Contact your account manager to enable it.

-A visitor ID must meet the following system requirements:
+A visitor ID attribute must meet the following system requirements:

 "a1a1a1a1a1") is invalid.

 UTF-8 character sets are supported.

 The system automatically validates these requirements.
 You do not need these rule conditions in your visitor ID attribute configuration.

 A visitor ID attribute should follow these best practices:

 firstname.lastname@example.org, which would be treated as two different IDs in AudienceStream.